 The CEO Authority Audit

-Most CEOs know they are less visible than they should be.
-Few know exactly where the gap is, how it compares to peers, or what specifically to do about it.
+Most CEOs sense this but cannot locate it.
+They do not know exactly where the gap is, how it compares to peers, or what specifically to do about it.

 The CEO Authority Audit answers those three questions.